yeasin90/webSocketNodeJs/README.md

 This repository will cover most of the basics of websocket communication including :

 1. Message broadcasting from a single client to every other clients
-2. Alert's a client when another client is connected to the server
+2. Alert's a client as soon as a new client gets connected to the server
 3. Message broadcasting from a single client to some specific client(s)

 here, client refers to a single HTML page.